MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-with-aks.md

 ## Deploy the scenario

-**Prerequisites.**
+### Prerequisites

 * You must have an existing Azure account.
-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free) before you begin.

 * You need an SSH public key pair.
 For steps on how to create a public key pair, see [Create and use an SSH key pair for Linux VMs][sshkeydocs].

 * You need an Azure Active Directory (AD) service principal for the authentication of service and resources.
 If needed, you can create a service principal with [az ad sp create-for-rbac][createsp]

     ```azurecli-interactive